JuaneloJuanelo/WordAPI2/README.md

     var range = ctx.document.getSelection();
     range.insertText("Hello World!", Word.InsertLocation.end);

-    // Run the set of actions in the queue.
+    // Run the set of commands in the queue.
 In this case, we are inserting text
-    // at the end of range.
+    // at the end of the range.
     ctx.executeAsync()
         .then(function () {
             console.log("Done");